mountblue/So-You-Want-To-Learn/REACT.md

 ### Ecosystem

-React on its own is a great UI library, but the true power or React comes out when used with libraries like ...
+React on its own, is a great UI library, but the true power or React comes out when used with libraries like ...

 1. Redux
 2. React-Router